-These questions encourage close-looking and meaning-making to help students find their own relevance in works of art.
-Through this process they learn to value art as having something to do with their own lives.
+These questions encourage students to look closely and find their own meaning and relevance in works of art.
+This process fosters the development of the five Critical Thinking Skills listed on page 1.
+Please keep in mind that not every question will work for every artwork.

 What do you see in this artwork?
 What else can you find?

 This is the best line of questioning to begin conversations with K-2 students.
-For students that seem ready to dive deeper, ask "What do you see that makes you say that?"
+For students who seem ready to dive deeper ask, "What do you see that makes you say that?"

 What's going on in this picture?
 What do you see that makes you say that?

-You'll notice this question is different than, "What do you see?"
-What's going on?" invites a consideration of relationships and interactions and taps into children's natural interest to find stories.
-"What do you see that makes you say that?" focuses comments on the evidence at hand and helps kids explain their assumptions.
+You'll notice this question is different than "What do you see?"
+"What's going on?" invites a consideration of relationships and interactions and taps into children's natural interest to find stories.
+"What do you see that makes you say that?" focuses comments on the evidence in the artwork and helps kids explain their assumptions.

 How would you feel if you were "in" this work of art?

 What would you hear?
-How would something feel to touch?
+How might this feel if you could touch it?
 What path would you take through the picture?
 What do you see that makes you say that?

 What does this artwork remind you of?

-What would you use this for?
+What would you use this object for?
+What about this scene is familiar or unfamiliar to you?
 What do you see that makes you say that?

 What person or object in this picture do you think was most important to the artist?

 What are people in the picture looking at?
 Where are there bright colors?
 What is biggest?

-How would the artwork seem different if you could make a change?
+How would the artwork be different if you could make a change?

 What would happen if you changed a color?
 Moved an object or person?
-Left something out? artwork seem different if you could make a
+Left something out?

-How is this work of art like or different from another one you've seen in this set?
+How is this work of art similar to or different from another one you've seen in this set?

 "Compare and contrast" encourages close looking and reinforces the theme.
 Get together with your fellow volunteers to coordinate some provocative pairs.